sandreas/m4b-tool/README.md

 #### Manually adjust misplaced chapters

-Run the full chapter detection with the --no-chapter-import option, which prevents writing the chapters to the file directly.
+Next run the full chapter detection with the --no-chapter-import option, which prevents writing the chapters directly to the file.
 ```
 php m4b-tool.phar chapter --no-chapter-import --first-chapter-offset 4000 --last-chapter-offset 3500 -m 8669da33-bf9c-47fe-adc9-23798a37b096 "../data/harry-potter-1.m4b"
 ```

-Steps to Adjust:
+To Adjust misplaced chapters, do the following:

-- Adjust the misplaced chapters manuall in the file `../data/harry-potter-1.chapters.txt`
+- Change the start position of all misplaced chapters manually in the file `../data/harry-potter-1.chapters.txt`
-- Import the chapters with `mp4chaps -i ../data/harry-potter-1.m4b`
+- Import the corrected chapters with `mp4chaps -i ../data/harry-potter-1.m4b`

-Now the chapters should be at the correct position.
+Listen to `harry-potter-1.m4b` again, now the chapters should be at the correct position.

 #### Troubleshooting

-- If the chapters are not detected anyway, perhaps the silence is to short for detection.
-To adjust the minimum silence length, use `--silence-min-length 1000` for setting the minimum silence length to 1 second.
+If none of the chapters are detected correctly, this can have different reasons:

+- The silence parts of this audiobook are too short for detection.
+To adjust the minimum silence length, use `--silence-min-length 1000` setting the silence length to 1 second.
+  - Caution: To low values can lead to misplaced chapters and increased detection time.
+- You provided the wrong MBID
+- There is too much background noise in this specific audiobook, so that silences cannot be detected

+#### Reference
-For more options, see `php dist/m4b-tool.phar chapters --help`:
+For all options, see `php dist/m4b-tool.phar chapters --help`:

 ```
 Usage: